CPAP Equipment: CPAP Humidification

 A disadvantage is that a built in humidifier may produce less moisture if used as passover because the surface area is typically smaller.
 Also, since the humidifier is "built in" to the machine, detaching it is not an option.
 This can be an issue for frequent travelers.
 Lastly, if the machine or humidifier stops working, the entire unit must be sent in for repair or replacement, not just the component that failed.

 An example of a machine with a built in humidifier is the ICON Auto CPAP Machine with Built In Heated Humidifier and SensAwake as seen below.

-A stand alone humidifier is a component that will work with any CPAP and does not attach directly to the machine.
-It has its own power cord and a short hose is used to connect it to the CPAP.
+- A stand alone humidifier is a component that will work with any CPAP and does not attach directly to the machine.
+It has its own power cord and a short hose to connect it to the CPAP.
 Generally it will sit next to the CPAP machine and is slightly larger than an integrated humidifier.

 The advantage of a stand alone humidifier is the fact that it may be used with any CPAP machine.

 The main disadvantages are that the size is often larger than either a "built in" or integrated humidifier and that a short hose is needed to connect it to the CPAP machine.

 An example of a stand alone humidifier is the Fisher & Paykel HC150 Heated Humidifier as seen below.

 - How do I care for my humidifier?

 - To care for your humidifier simply empty and clean the water tank each morning.
 Only distilled water should be used in the humidifier to avoid mineral deposit build up.

 - Why do I need to use distilled water with in my humidifier chamber?